paddyw2/paddyw2.github.io/about.md

 layout: default
 ---

 I am currently studying computer science at the University of Calgary.
-My interests include Information Security, Networks, and Software Engineering.
+My interests include Software Engineering, Big Data, and Networks.

-I have worked previously as a frontend developer and designer.
-I am proficient in Java, Python, C#, and have knowledge of many others, including Ruby, C, C++.
+I have worked previously as a frontend developer and designer, and as a software developer.
+I am proficient in Java, Python, C#, and have knowledge of many others, including C, C++, Ruby and JavaScript.

 I am a fan of *NIX based operating systems and am always trying to improve my command line skills and knowledge.
-Recently, I have been exploring the pen-testing distro Kali.

 I also have a degree in Philosophy and English Literature from the University of Glasgow.